SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 The process of initializing an actor's declared properties is described in <doc:Initialization>.

-Properties of a actor instance can be accessed using dot (`.`) syntax, as described in <doc:ClassesAndStructures#Accessing-Properties>.
+Properties of an actor instance can be accessed using dot (`.`) syntax, as described in <doc:ClassesAndStructures#Accessing-Properties>.

 Actors are reference types; instances of an actor are referred to, rather than copied,